Chapman Stick: Electronics

 The Stick is available with passive or active pickup modules.
 Customized Roland GK-3 pickups are available for the treble or bass side of the instrument, allowing the instrument to trigger or control one or two guitar synthesizers such as the Roland GR-20 or Axon AX-100, and also to drive other MIDI instruments or sequencers chained to the guitar synthesizer.
 The hammer-on style of playing produces a rising waveform transient that is easily tracked by this type of device.

 Standard output is two-channel, through a TRS 1/4" phone connector, with bass and melody courses output separately.
 There are separate volume controls for bass and melody.
 The ACTV-2 and PASV-4 pickup modules also have mono operation modes.

 The Stick can be plugged into any standard guitar amp or bass amplifier, to good effect.
 However, because of the very high impedance of the passive pickups, an instrument preamp is often employed, especially for full-range amplification systems (PA system, keyboard amps, etc.).

 British musician Nick Beggs uses a Grand Stick, fully MIDI-capable of triggering from both bass and melody strings.
 He has named this modified instrument the "Virtual Stick".

 Models

-Currently, there are eight models of the Chapman Stick.
+There are eight models of the Chapman Stick.
 Some string configurations are mentioned below, but current production models offer any tuning within physical limitations of stringing: